How to Choose the Right White Paint

-- Choose the same white for your baseboards, walls and ceiling.
+- Choosing the same white for your baseboards, walls and ceiling can take some of the guesswork out of the project.
 Use a Satin finish on the baseboards, Eggshell on the walls and a flat finish for the ceiling.
 This makes it look like 3 different beautiful whites but it’s guaranteed to be a perfect match since it’s all the same colour.

 - Decorate your home with warm wood tones and natural elements to prevent the space from looking stark and cold.

 - Hardwood floors go with virtually any white.
 Think of them as your favourite pair of jeans, anything goes!